mikefarah/yq/pkg/yqlib/doc/usage/xml.md

 ```

 ## Parse xml: attributes with content
-Content is added as a field, using the default content name of '+content'.
+Content is added as a field, using the default content name of `+content`.
 Use `--xml-content-name` to set your own.

 Given a sample.xml file of:
 ```xml